Online MBA Program Overview, Curriculum and Courses

 This integrative cross-disciplinary experiential class takes on real-world health care problems and works to identify and recommend solutions.
 As healthcare costs continue to rise, leaders of healthcare organizations are looking to make better use of the resources they currently have.
 The ability to identify and define problems, think analytically, and develop and recommend solutions can help students gain the skills needed to be valuable members of any organization.
 In this course, we will focus on using critical thinking, communication skills, presentation skills, change management, financial skills, innovative thinking, organizational design, and project management skills to complete the consulting project.
 MGMT 528 is two sessions; 2 units per session.

-Corporations today are said to be data-rich but information poor.
+Corporations today are said to be data-rich but information-poor.
 For example, retailers can easily process and capture millions of transactions every day.
-In addition, the widespread proliferation of economic activity on the Internet leaves behind a rich trail of micro-level data on consumers, their purchases, retailers and their offerings, auction bidding, music sharing, and so on and so forth.
+In addition, the widespread proliferation of economic activity on the Internet leaves behind a rich trail of micro-level data on consumers, their purchases, retailers and their offerings, auction bidding, music sharing, and so on.
 Data mining techniques can help companies discover knowledge and acquire business intelligence from these massive datasets.
 This course will cover data mining for business intelligence.
 Data mining refers to extracting or "mining" knowledge from large amounts of data.
 It consists of several techniques that aim at discovering rich and interesting patterns that can bring value or "business intelligence" to organizations.
 Examples of such patterns include fraud detection, consumer behavior, and credit approval.
-The course will cover the most important data mining techniques --- classification, clustering, association rule mining, visualization, prediction --- through a hands-on approach using XL Miner and other specialized software, such as the open-source WEKA software.
+The course will cover the most important data mining techniques --- classification, clustering, association rule mining, visualization, and prediction --- through a hands-on approach using XL Miner and other specialized software, such as the open-source WEKA software.

 Visualizing data is an important step in understanding data, exploring relationships, and "making a case."
 The goal of this class is to introduce students to principles and tools of data visualizations and create visualizations using appropriate tools for two different but related purposes: (1) exploration; and (2) presentation.
 The first part is about trying to understand the data and test hypotheses that drive the data visualization effort and formulate a story; the second part is to convey that finding to others in a convincing manner.